Sunday, September 8, 2019

 Consider the words of the Collect, wherein we ask God who is … more ready to hear than we to pray, and art wont to give more than either we desire or deserve; Pour down upon us the abundance of thy mercy; forgiving us those things whereof our conscience is afraid, and giving us those good things which we are not worthy to ask …

-For the first time in a long time, this collect acknowledges that we are continually pray to God, asking Him for what WE want.
+For the first time in a long time, this collect acknowledges we are continually pray to God, asking Him for what WE want.
 Yet, how oft do we listen to Him when He responds with what we need?
-If we will listen to Him and DO what He asks, He will give us more than we have need of, more than we ask for, more than we can even desire.
+If we will listen to Him and DO what He asks, He will give us more than we have need of, more than we ask for and more than we can even desire.
 The point of the collect is that He has unlimited resources for this and also able to forgive us for things of which are bearing on our conscience.
 Yet, it requires us to listen to Him, then ACTon what we are told.
 When we ask His forgiveness, when He gives it, we need to accept it and live it; if we live in the past, we never will benefit.
 We have to accept it in the present.
 The present is the only realm of time in which we have complete control of our actions and thoughts and can influence people around us.
 We cannot influence things in the past or in the future, we can only do our part in the here and now.
 The Line of Time stretches from the unfathomable past, back to The Beginning, all the way to the unknowable future, all the way to The End.
-God is in both places all the time, thus He knows The Beginning, as well as The End.
+God is in all places all the time, thus He knows The Beginning, as well as The End.
 But, where God’s finger touches that line lies The Present.
 Right now; where we live; the only place we, as humans, can live.

 God gives us guidance through the Holy Ghost, if we will but accept it.
 He gives us the power to act in the spirit of The Law.
 The Law or actually 613 little laws turned out to be in of itself a death sentence.
 The Jews could not, or would not, comply with the 613 Mosaic Laws, which brought them death.
 The Law brought Death, but the New Testament of Jesus Christ brought to us Life, true everlasting life.

-The Jews only cared about not violating the Law, not about the spirit of the Law which was intended.
+Too many Jews only cared about not violating the Law, not about the spirit of the Law which was intended.
 Following the letter of the Law does not save an individual, following the spirit of the Law is what counts.
 If you follow the spirit of the Law, you are following what the Law was meant for.
 Jesus is the ultimate embodiment of the Law.
-As the embodiment of the Law, He gave us the important bits of the law, when He gave us the summary of The Law, which through Him would bring life, everlasting life and happiness here on earth:
+As the embodiment of the Law, He gave us the important bits of the law, when He gave us the Summary of The Law, which through Him would bring life, everlasting life and happiness here on earth:

 HOUshalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it; Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the Law and the Prophets.